MARTIMM/raku-mongodb-driver/README.md

       collection by a key, and processes the results.
 Use aggregate() for more complex data aggregation.
 Groups documents in a collection by the specified key and performs simple aggregation.
-* [ ] indexStats().
+* [-] indexStats().
 Renders a human-readable view of the data collected by indexStats which reflects B-tree utilization.
+See getIndexStats().
 * [O] insert().
 Creates a new document in a collection.
 * [ ] isCapped().
 Reports if a collection is a capped collection.
 * [O] map_reduce().
 Performs map-reduce style data aggregation for large data